erick-guerra/Royalbox/README.md

 # ROYALBOX
-Turn your Raspberry Pi into a Roku + Chromecast streaming device for iOS Users + Dashboard with weather, time, news feed.
-You can embedded any dashboard you like.

-Royalbox allows you to stream m3u8, mp4 videos from the web directly to your TV using the iOS app.
-It can cast videos embedded in web pages, live stream, etc. to your TV with iOS App and the Raspberry Pi connected TV.
+Build and sell your own Raspberry Pi based streaming device.
+Sell your own SD card loaded to convert any Raspberry Pi into a Chromecast/Roku like streaming device.
+Or build your own Raspberry Pi CPU with pre-loaded software to use as a streaming stick.
+With Headless setup (No keyboard or mouuse required to setup your streaming device) you can simply plug it in your TV and a use the on-screen configuration guide to setup.

 # PREREQUISITES